Painter of the Bible

 Frequently asked questions

-Who was Israhel van Meckenem?
+What was Israhel van Meckenem's faith?

 Further reading